Michel Côté (actor): Career

-In 2009, Côté played a lead role in the film De père en flic, which took in $10.5 million at the box office in Quebec.
+In 2009, Côté played a lead role in the film Father and Guns (De père en flic), which took in $10.5 million at the box office in Quebec.
 In 2010, he appeared as pilot Robert Piché in the film Piché: The Landing of a Man (Piché, entre ciel et terre), and in 2011 he starred as Roger Gendron in A Sense of Humour (Le sens de l'humour).

-He founded Broue with Marc Messier and Marcel Gauthier in 1979.
+Côté was appointed Officer of the Order of Canada (OC) in the 2023 Canadian honours, "for his distinguished career as one of Quebec's most prominent actors on stage, on television and in film."

-He was appointed to the Order of Canada in 2022, with the rank of Officer.
+Personal life

-He is married to French actress Véronique Le Flaguais.
-Their son Maxime Le Flaguais is also an actor.
+Côté was married to French actress Véronique Le Flaguais.
+They had two sons Charles and Maxime.
+The latter is also an actor.
+Côté died on 29 May 2023, at the age of 72.